 * Rebels attack oil pipeline in Colombia

-* Operations in Libya still affected by pipeline blockade
+* Operations in Libya still impacted by pipeline blockade

-* WTI discount to Brent hits two-year high
+* WTI discount to Brent crude hits 2 year high

-* North Atlantic storms history: http://tmsnrt.rs/2gcckz5 (Updates prices)
+* North Atlantic storms history: http://tmsnrt.rs/2gcckz5 (Adds WTI comment in paragraph 12, updates prices)

-The refinery closures helped push U.S. gasoline futures to a two-year high of $1.7799 per gallon on Monday, although they had receded to $1.7030 by 1158 GMT on Tuesday.
+Refinery shutdowns from the storm helped push U.S. gasoline prices to $1.7799 per gallon on Monday, the most since 2015, although they receded slightly to $1.7342 per gallon by 0648 GMT on Tuesday.

-U.S. West Texas Intermediate (WTI) crude edged down 5 cents to $46.52 a barrel, after falling more than 2 percent in the previous session.
+U.S. West Texas Intermediate (WTI) crude rose 30 cents, or 0.6 percent, to $46.87 a barrel, after falling more than 2 percent in the previous session.

-Tropical Storm Harvey, which has been downgraded from a hurricane, hit oil refiners harder than crude producers.
+Harvey, which has been downgraded to a tropical storm from a hurricane, has affected oil refiners more than crude producers.

-"Around 2-3 million bpd (barrels per day) of refining capacity is offline or in the process of shutting down ... (and) more than 500,000 bpd of oil production... is offline," Barclays bank said.
+"Around 2-3 million bpd of refining capacity is offline or in the process of shutting down... (and) more than 500,000 bpd of oil production... is offline," Barclays bank said.